 In order for the Trend Element to display values, the Harddisk data storage active property in the Harddisk data storage node of variable properties must be active.
-Cycle time [s] and Number of values must concur with Update time and the Time of representation in Trend Element, otherwise the screen to draw curve will be restarted each time it is shown.
+Cycle time [s] and

+Number of values must correspond to the Update time and the Period of representation in the trend element, otherwise the drawing of the curve is restarted every time the screen is called up.
 Each change can have an effect on other Trend Elements that use the same process variables.